 Rather, you’ll read it in one carefully considered go, gleaning the important stuff from it.
 And after that, you can lean on your study notes and flashcards to memorize and understand the content, only referencing the textbook when necessary.

 Before we move on, let us be clear: you REALLY DO NEED to read and study the ENTIRE textbook: it is the foundation of your learning, which will be expanded upon by your EMT school program.
-You wouldn’t want to be seen by a doctor who cherry-picked his or her education.
+You wouldn’t want to be seen by a doctor who cherry-picked their education.
 Therefore, you shouldn’t do the same.

 Okay, after ALL of that stuff about how important the emergency medical training textbook is, we do need to be a little candid …